 Discussions about sustainability or actually non-sustainability primarily focus on the relationship between human beings and nature.
 The complexity of the issue derives from the idea that humans are the masters and owners of nature.
 The cultural approach popular in Western civilization maintains that humans are separate from nature and dominate it; this approach shapes humanity’s attitude towards the planet, and the plants and animals that inhabit it.
 In this paper, I will present the cultural and religious roots of this concept in Judeo-Christian monotheism – based on the biblical text, particularly the myth of Creation in the book of Genesis.
 Humanity’s alienation from nature forms an axis that passes throughout the history of Western culture.
 It is firmly established on deep religious foundations that develop into secular modes.

 Religion is a typical hallmark of culture.
 Systems of thought and cultural values are reflected in the religious doctrines of a given culture.
 The culture and Christian religion of the West are based on the Jewish scriptures, which were spread across the Roman Empire.
 Christianity has based itself on the canonical Bible along with additional Jewish texts.
-Those were cut off the Jewish canon by Rabbinic Judaism over 1,500 years ago, and have remained doubtful ever since (Malkin 2003: 44).
+Those were cut off the Jewish canon by Rabbinic Judaism over 1,500 years ago, and have remained doubtful ever since (Malkin 2003, 44).
 The Bible is perceived by both religions as a sacred text, absolute truth, and a product of divine revelation.
 The Lutheran Reformation further strengthened the importance of the scriptures, while the Catholic Church augmented the authority of the scriptures with that of tradition.
 Luther, however, denied this traditional authority with the argument of Sola Scriptura; that the Bible should be read not because it is open to individual interpretation, but because it is the most coherent book.
-The Reformation has thus placed the Jewish scriptures at the heart of European identity (HaCohen 2006: 23).
+The Reformation has thus placed the Jewish scriptures at the heart of European identity (HaCohen 2006, 23).
 Thus, we explore the roots of the Western cultural perception of the separation of Man from nature, as well as man’s control over nature, through an examination of biblical texts.

 Man’s separation from nature in the Bible is manifested in two ways: first is the separation of divinity from nature; and second is the separation of man from nature, his position as supreme in the hierarchy of all creatures, lord of all creation, and his ability to participate in creating natural reality.